The Short Answer: Is Stitch Fix Worth Trying?

 In practice, what that means is that Stitch Fix will send you a box of clothes upon request, or at regular intervals, which aims to match your style and fit preferences.

-Lake has served as CEO and the public face of the company since its inception, leading the company through its 2017 IPO.
+Lake served as CEO and the public face of Stitch Fix from its inception, leading the company through its 2017 IPO, until April 2021 when she transitioned from CEO to Executive Chairperson.

 Writing in Forbes, Ryan Mac chronicles Lake’s childhood in San Francisco, then Minnesota.
 She attended college at Stanford and joined the strategy consulting firm The Parthenon Group.
 She went to Harvard Business School with the goal of building Stitch Fix while there.